roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac and Three Separate Strangers ****** byNonStopFunGuy© I quickly quick-dialed my home phone, and I could hear it ringing upstairs in the kitchen.
+I quickly quick-dialed my home phone, and I could hear it ringing upstairs in the kitchen.
 A couple rings later, my wife answered.
 Quickly, I told her, this girl I was with today wants me to help her write out an essay for an application, so the counseling will run longer than an hour; maybe, I suggested, my wife could help me out and drive over to the cleaner's and pick up my suits I'd dropped off?
 And possibly grab some Chinese pick-up for a late dinner?

  The half-naked slut on my lap applauded my creativity.
 My wife didn't know the game, and she readily agreed.
 She was going to leave the house, and it would be well over 30 minutes before she would come back.
 We'd be guaranteed privacy in the house.